 If anyone can popularize crypto, it’s Facebook.
 With Libra originally intending to launch in 2020, Facebook is intent on changing the financial infrastructure and disrupting the way things are bought and sold online.
 It comes with no transaction fees, no credit cards, and no middleman — Libra is meant to reach people around the world, including those who don’t have access to bank accounts.

-Already a subject of antitrust investigations and harsh government scrutiny, Libra is slowly breaking barriers as Facebook works with financial regulatory agencies in America and around the world.
-This Facebook-created currency will be accessible through Calibra, a digital wallet that will let users send each other money through their smartphones.
+A subject of antitrust investigations and harsh government scrutiny, Libra is slowly breaking barriers as Facebook works with financial regulatory agencies in America and around the world.
+This Facebook-created currency will be accessible through Calibra, a digital wallet that will let users send money to others through their smartphones.

 Companies like Spotify, Vodafone, and Uber are going to be a part of the network, meaning that the sheer scale of this project is immense.
-Imagine if every person with a Facebook account suddenly had the option to buy this new cryptocurrency quickly and easily.
-Not only is it going to be popular because Facebook is releasing it, but it allows for cross-border transactions while eliminating the need for fees associated with credit cards.
+Imagine if every person with a Facebook account suddenly had the option to buy this new cryptocurrency quickly and easily!
+Not only will it be popular because Facebook is releasing it, but it allows for cross-border transactions while eliminating the need for fees associated with credit cards.
 Both consumers and companies will have significant incentives to use Libra.

 3. Crypto ATMs are being installed everywhere